Passenger rail terminology: Inter-city, regional and commuter rail

-Intercity, corridor, and long-distance

-The Inter-City was a British named train, introduced in 1950, but the term InterCity was adopted by British Rail in 1966 as a brand-name for its long-haul express passenger services.
-Since then, the terms Inter-city or intercity have been widely adopted to refer to express passenger train services that cover longer distances than commuter or regional trains.

-In the U.S., "corridor" services refer to routes connecting relatively nearby cities, where one city can be visited from another without staying overnight.
-"Long-distance" refers to routes which cover vast rural distances.
+Passenger services are frequently split into three categories; Inter-city, Regional, and Commuter.

+Inter-city rail covers fast trains linking urban areas over long distances.
+Examples include the former BR's InterCity and Germany's DB Fernverkehr.

+Regional rail covers the slower services that stop at more stations than inter-city services along the same routes, as well as services on the more minor lines that do not see inter-city services.
+They provide services to and from smaller settlements and link them to long-distance inter-city services.
+Examples include the former BR's Regional Railways, France's TER (Transport express régional) and Germany's DB Regio services.

+Commuter rail covers the services within singular urban areas that link the districts and suburbs within it.
+Examples include New York's Metro-North Railroad and London's Overground.

+Note that in North America, "regional rail" is often used as a synonym for "commuter rail", often using "commuter rail" to refer to systems that primarily or only offer service during the rush hour while using "regional rail" to refer to systems that offer all-day service.
+In Europe, trains are assigned to different categories based on several factors, and categories vary between countries.

 Other types of rail transit

 Automated guideway transit refers to guided transit vehicles operating singly or in multi-car trains with fully automated control (no crew on transit units).
 Service may be on a fixed schedule or in response to a passenger-activated call button.
 Automated guideway transit includes personal rapid transit, group rapid transit, and people mover systems.

 Personal rapid transit (PRT), also called personal automated transport (PAT), is a public transportation concept that offers on-demand, non-stop transportation, using small, independent vehicles on a network of specially built guideways.

 People mover or automated people mover (APM) systems are fully automated, grade-separated mass transit systems which serve a relatively small area such as an airport, downtown district or theme park.
 The term "people mover" has become generic for the type of system, which may use technologies such as monorail, duorail, automated guideway transit or maglev.

 Monorail means a system of guided transit vehicles operating on or suspended from a single rail, beam, or tube.
 Usually they operate in trains.
 Monorails are distinguished from other types of elevated rail system by their use of only a single beam, and from light rail and tram systems by the fact they are always grade-separated from other vehicles and pedestrians.

 Suspension railway is a form of elevated monorail where the vehicle is suspended from a fixed track (as opposed to a cable used in aerial tramways), which is built above street level, over a river or canal, or an existing railway track.